Neke-Chukwu/jobTest/assessment1/README.md

 The server will start on http://localhost:4001.

 Access the API endpoint:
-Open your web browser or use a tool like Postman or curl to access the endpoint:
+Open your web browser and visit: http://localhost:4001.

+Or use a tool like Postman or curl to access the endpoint:

 http://localhost:4001/ApiTest